merasugd/yt-playlist-downloader/README.md

 - Added more formats. (m4a/flac/mov/avi)
 - Added list prompt for quality and format.
 - Fixed video specific settings.

-v1.0.9
-- Split V2 Downloaders is now downloads both audio and video at the same time.

 ## Supported Formats
 #### Audio